Profile

 What I'd do with the prize money:

-I work with a team of STEM ambassadors from AstraZeneca, and I’d use the money to purchase additional chemistry kits that we can take out to local schools and show off some cool experiments.
+I work with a team of STEM ambassadors from my work, and I’d use the money to purchase additional chemistry kits that we can take out to local schools and show off some cool experiments.

 -